sjackman/uniqtag-paper/UniqTag.md

 in supplementary Table&nbsp;S1.

-![The number of common UniqTag identifiers between older builds of the Ensembl human genome and the current build 75, the number of common gene and protein identifiers between builds, and the number of genes with peptide sequences that are identical between builds.](figure/ensembl.png)
+![The number of common UniqTag identifiers between older builds of the Ensembl human genome and build 75, the number of common gene and protein identifiers between builds, and the number of genes with peptide sequences that are identical between builds.](figure/ensembl.png)

 Acknowledgements {-}
 ================================================================================